salmabilla/demo-repo/README.md

-# Latihan buat Github.

-description

-## subheader

-Hello, this is Salma

-## Local development

-1. Open inde.html in your browser
+# The dummy project for Segmentation

+Hello!
+This is Salma Salsabila and it will be my place to learn more about segmentation, make it better in every update that I make.